Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 - #### Object

     The `Training Scene Object` to place (snap).
-The object needs to have the `Grabbable Property` and a collider component configured.
+The object needs to have the `Snappable Property` and a collider component configured.

 - #### Zone to snap into